jpoiret/coq/README.md

 we encourage the reader to use RocqIDE, built alongside Rocq with the provided `opam` script (or by executing `make Rocqide` manually), as other IDEs may need patches or specific configurations to support this version of Rocq.
-To run RocqIDE, it suffices to call the command `Rocqide`, which will open the application.
+To run RocqIDE, it suffices to call the command `rocqide`, which will open the application.
+For example, running `rocqide test-suite/success/sort_poly_elab.v` will open the corresponding file with the IDE.

 Alternatively, we recommend the reader to use [VS Code](https://code.visualstudio.com/download) with the [VsCoq Legacy plugin](https://marketplace.visualstudio.com/items?itemName=coq-community.vscoq1).
 If the project is built following the [opam instructions](#opam-setup), then the binaries are installed in the opam switch and available in the environment, therefore the VsCoq plugin should work out of the box.